 We maintain a collaborative, inclusive, non-discriminative and safe work culture, and provide equal opportunities to all employees.
-We have a 'Zero Tolerance' policy towards sexual harassment at the workplace based on the applicable law.
+We have a 'Zero Tolerance' policy towards any kind of discrimination and harassment at the workplace based on the applicable laws and our internal directives.
 Our Codes of Business Conduct lays down acceptable professional behaviour expected from our internal and external stakeholders.